ankitmalpani/udacity-carnd-adv-lanelines-p4/README.md

 3. `get_line_predictions()`
 4. `get_histogram()`

+![alt text][image8] ![alt text][image9]
 ![alt text][image19] ![alt text][image20]

 In the method `pipeline()`, code exists to figure out frames where no lines could be found by the sliding window search, or if the line gap was an outlier - which prompted a throw-away frame(see Note after this section).
 In such scenarios we fall back to the previous frame for now (This probably could be improved).

 #### Note on averaging and smoothing:
 It is important to note that the final method `pipeline()` has the logic that maintains a running average gap between two lines and applies limits to discard anything that goes beyond that average.
 It is also important to note the method `get_averaged_line()` which basically computes and returns line predictions based on the average of last 10 frames.
-This probably could be improved( or at least fine tuned for an optimal average calculation)
+This probably could be improved( or at least fine tuned for an optimal average calculation, maybe a smaller number of frames)

-![alt text][image8] ![alt text][image9]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.